 As power is becoming less of a certainty in our homes, I am frequently asked to provide a quote for a generator or a battery.
 Whole house backup with a generator or a battery provides peace of mind and comfort when the power is down.
 There is a lot of confusion about the benefits of each.
-But, as I have continued to learn through classes, research, and installing both, the answer is clear: Battery.
+But, as I have continued to learn through classes, research, and installing both, when it comes to batteries vs generators, the answer is clear: Batteries.

 There are significant benefits to whole house power backup through battery storage that generators can not provide.

 Surprisingly, the long term cost of the battery is significantly less than the generator when operational costs are included in the calculation.

 For the purpose of this comparison, we are discussing the Tesla Powerwall specifically, as it has features that other batteries do not.

 |Whole house or partial house backup||✔||✔|

 |Approx. cost over 10 years||$12k-$20k***||$4k-$20k***|